siturriaga/synapsecotest/README.md

 - Google Sign-In authentication (Firebase) with workspace-scoped Firestore data.
 - Netlify Functions orchestrating secure roster ingestion and Gemini reasoning for grouping and lesson planning.
 - React single-page app with a premium “glass” UI, keyboard-accessible navigation, and form controls with explicit identifiers.
-- No demo placeholders: every action persists to Firebase or triggers a Gemini-backed workflow.
+- No demo stand-ins: every action persists to Firebase or triggers a Gemini-backed workflow.

 ## Key decisions